Persecution of Muslims during the Ottoman decline: Serbian–Ottoman Wars (1876–78)

 On the eve of the outbreak of a second round of hostilities between Serbia and the Ottoman Empire in 1877, a notable Muslim population existed in the districts of Niš, Pirot, Vranje, Leskovac, Prokuplje and Kuršumlija.
 The rural parts of Toplica, Kosanica, Pusta Reka and Jablanica valleys and adjoining semi-mountainous interior was inhabited by compact Muslim Albanian population while Serbs in those areas lived near the river mouths and mountain slopes and both peoples inhabited other regions of the South Morava river basin.
 The Muslim population of most of the area was composed out of ethnic Gheg Albanians and with Turks located in urban centres.
 Part of the Turks were of Albanian origin.
 The Muslims in the cities of Niš and Pirot were Turkish-speaking; Vranje and Leskovac were Turkish- and Albanian-speaking; Prokuplje and Kuršumlija were Albanian-speaking.
 There was also a minority of Circassian refugees settled by the Ottomans during the 1860s, near the then border around the environs of Niš.
 Estimates vary on the size of the Muslim population on the eve of the war within these areas ranging from as high as 200,000 to as low as 131,000.
-Estimates as to the number of the Albanian or Muslim refugees that left the region for the Ottoman Empire due to the war range from 49–130,000, while Serbian claims can be as low as 30,000 Albanian refugees.
+Estimates as to the number of the Albanian or Muslim refugees that left the region for the Ottoman Empire due to the war range from 49 to 130,000, while Serbian claims can be as low as 30,000 Albanian refugees.
 The departure of the Albanian population from these regions was done in a manner that today would be characterized as ethnic cleansing.